haraldtan/construction-worker-unrealcv/README.md

 4. Press the Back Quote (`) key to show console
 5. In the console, enter in `vset /viewmode object_mask`, the scene shall turn similar to the above screenshot

-* Note: The colors assigned by UnrealCV to the objects may not be the same as showcased in the screenshot
+* Note: The colors assigned by UnrealCV to the objects may not be the same as showcased in the screenshot.